Important

 plain flat valley with metal roofing, use only valley

 with a water ridge in the center.
-VERY IMPORTANT; The

 the last sheet toward a gable, measure roof edge and cut